Open air preachers could require permits under new bye-laws

-Open air preachers could require permits under bye-laws under discuss by Belfast City Council
+Open air preachers could require permits under bye-laws under discussion by Belfast City Council

 Belfast City Councillors will today debate new bye laws which could require open air preachers and other public protestors to apply for a permit if they wish to use electric amplification systems in the city centre.